Aditya-69-Chandra/Educational-Course-Enrollment-Management-System-CLI-output/edu/ccrm/README.md

 ## ▶️ How to Run
 Step 1 - just download and paste this folder on your desktop .

-Step 2 - go the cmd file open it with notepad ,  change '\Aditya\' in cd /d C:\Users\Aditya\Desktop to your desktop path, save the file .
+Step 2 - go the cmd file open it with notepad ,  change "C:\Users\Aditya\Desktop" in cd /d C:\Users\Aditya\Desktop to with your desktop path, save the file .

 Step 3 - run the cmd .